Michelle Vogel

 Michelle Vogel (born 1972) is an Australian-born film historian, author and free-lance editor.
 Vogel has written biographies of Gene Tierney, Marjorie Main, Olive Thomas, Olive Borden, Lupe Vélez, Joan Crawford, and Marilyn Monroe, as well as two compilations 'Children of Hollywood Accounts of Growing up as Sons and Daughters of Stars' and 'Hollywood Blondes Golden Girls of the Silver Screen'.
 She has also written a children's book entitled 'Three Twisted Tales'.

 Vogel has lived in Brooklyn, New York City and in Victoria, Australia.

-Michelle Vogel is also a popular song writer/lyricist.
-Her original songs are sung by various artists from around the world.